jaclu/tmux-packet-loss/README.md

 `sqlite3`

-## Verified to work in the following envrionments
+## Verified to work in the following environments

-Tested to make sure ps and ping params are interpreted correctly.
+Tested to make sure ps and ping params are interpreted correctly

 `MacOS`
 `Linux`